Tashkent City Tour

 Tashkent Metro

-Today Tashkent is the modern capital of Uzbekistan, which practically has not preserved ancient landmarks as opposed to Samarkand, Khiva and Bukhara.
-But it has its own sights.
-One of them is the Tashkent Metro, the first underground transport in Central Asia.
+Today Tashkent is the modern capital of Uzbekistan, which, unlike Samarkand, Khiva, and Bukhara, has preserved few ancient landmarks.
+However, it boasts unique attractions of its own.
+One of them is the Tashkent Metro, the first underground transport system in Central Asia and a popular highlight on many Uzbekistan tours.

-Construction of the Tashkent metro began two years later after the destructive earthquake in 1966.
-Also the increase of population in the capital caused to the construction of rapid and comfortable public transport system.
-First line of metro opened in 1977 in honor of 60th anniversary of the USSR and connected the most populous district Chilanzar with the center of the city.
+Construction of the Tashkent Metro began two years after the devastating earthquake of 1966.
+The growing population of the capital also necessitated the development of a rapid and efficient public transportation system.
+The first metro line opened in 1977 to mark the 60th anniversary of the USSR, linking the densely populated Chilanzar district with the city center.

 Tashkent Metro Map